WimDejonghe/iot-lab-basic-python/docs/README.md

    details: Learn to program microcontrollers in a modern enviroment.
  - title: Microcontroller ESP32 hardware engineering
    details: Learn to extend by hardware the possibilities of a microcontroller.
-footer: Made by the Wim with ❤️
+footer: Made by Wim with ❤️
 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.